Fully Guided Neural Schr\"odinger bridge for Brain MR image synthesis: Method

-To enforce semantic consistency across intermediate steps (Fig. \ref{Figure_1}.), we incorporate a patch-wise mutual information loss, $\mathcal{L}_{SB}$ using a neural mutual information estimator~\cite{pmlr-v80-belghazi18a}.
-This loss acts as a regularizer, maintaining trajectory alignment with the target modality.
-The mutual information estimator, $E$ and the generator are jointly optimized through an adversarial training scheme, following a min-max optimization paradigm. mutual information estimator loss is defined as:
+To enforce semantic consistency across intermediate steps (Fig. 1), we incorporate a patch-wise mutual information loss, $\mathcal{L}_{SB}$, using a neural mutual information estimator~\cite{pmlr-v80-belghazi18a}.
+In the Schr\"{o}dinger bridge formulation, intermediate samples $x_{t_i}$ are subject to increasing uncertainty as the generation trajectory progresses, particularly when operating with a small $NFE$.
+Without explicit regularization, this stochasticity can cause intermediate samples to drift away from the target modality, destabilizing the generation. $\mathcal{L}_{SB}$ addresses this by acting as a trajectory-level regularizer that maintains semantic alignment between intermediate samples and the target distribution at each timestep, thereby stabilizing the bridge under low-$NFE$ conditions.
+The mutual information estimator $E$ and the generator are jointly optimized through an adversarial training scheme, following a min-max optimization paradigm.
+The mutual information estimator loss is defined as follows: